sajjad960/Simple_Process_Management/README.md

 # Overview

-Report Management System
+Simple Process Management

-- For given task I built this application, implemented user actions services, admin actions services and also genarated refresh token.
+- For given task I built this application, implemented process actions services (process creation, get single and all process and delete process).

 ## Technology used